Model 67 Combat Masterpiece

 This is a Smith & Wesson Model 67, the stainless Combat Masterpiece in .38 Special.
 According to Supica & Nahas, it was manufactured in 1974.
 This one’s a no-dash model from the first production run and has the stainless sights.
 It also has the tapered and pinned barrel, which would later be replaced with a straight, heavy barrel to match the Magnum frames.

-The 67 is the stainless steel descendant of the Model 15, which was a Model 10 with adjustable sights (The 64 is the stainless version of the Model 10).
-Both are referred to as the “Combat Masterpiece,” while the 19 and 66 are called the “Combat Magnum.”
+The 67 is the stainless steel descendant of the Model 15, which was a sister of the Model 10, but with target sights (The 64 is the stainless version of the Model 10).
+Both the 15 and 67 are referred to as the “Combat Masterpiece,” while the 19 and 66 are called the “Combat Magnum.”
 The 15 had served countless police departments over the course of several decades, and it was standard issue in the Air Force until the mid 1980s.
 There was also a Model 68, which was a Model 66 modified to shoot only .38 Special, which basically made it the same as the Model 67, but with a 6″ barrel.
 Except the 68 had a shrouded ejector, unlike the 67.

 Confused yet?
 Welcome to the Smith & Wesson’s arbitrary and confusing numbering system.